 {260}

 are all under the effects of his sin.
-The righteous blo6d shed upon earth, from the blood of righteous Abel to the blood of Zacharias, who was slain between the temple and the altar, was required of that generation which filled up the measure of their fathers, @Matthew 23: 35.
+The righteous blood shed upon earth, from the blood of righteous Abel to the blood of Zacharias, who was slain between the temple and the altar, was required of that generation which filled up the measure of their fathers, @Matthew 23: 35.
 The blood of prophets and saints, and of all the slain upon the earth, was found in Babylon, @Revelation 18: 24.
-As far as love is concerned, and as the family of Christ, we are all necessarily identified with the woes of those who are Christ&#8217;s and with His glory which is cast down to the ground.
+As far as love is concerned, and as the family of Christ, we are all necessarily identified with the woes of those who are Christ's and with His glory which is cast down to the ground.
 I do not think that a Christian is in a position to reprove his brother, as he ought to do, and point out to him his sin, if he has not borne on his heart all the weight of that sin.
 I do not speak of atonement; that is evident.
 It is thus that Christ reproves.
 His love feels all the evil of which His brethren are guilty, as if it were His own, and this is what gives such energy to His intercession.
 It is in this sense that (according to the spirit of love) a Christian does not bear with the evil which is in his brother; and it is thus that I desire to speak of the sin of the church, for alas! the honour of Christ is lost, the beauty of that which He loves, and which was His glory, is passed away; the happiness of His own is weakened and almost destroyed.

 It remains now for me to make a few remarks on details.
 When the church in any place was called the church of God, there is nothing more simple.
 As the word church means assembly, it is clear that the Christians of a certain place, being gathered together, were truly the assembly of that place, but it was not only the assembly that owned God, but that which God owned, and which enjoyed exclusively the privileges He could vouchsafe unto it, as being His assembly.

 In like manner, at that time, the assembly of a city was that which was owned by the laws of the city, or the will of the emperor, and which alone enjoyed the privileges belonging to such an assembly.
 There could not be two.
-The Greek word &#8216;*ecclesia*,&#8217; that is, &#8216;church,&#8217; in its primitive sense, applied to the constitutional assembly of those who had the right of citizenship in a city.
+The Greek word '*ecclesia*', that is, 'church', in its primitive sense, applied to the constitutional assembly of those who had the right of citizenship in a city.
 It is in this sense it is used in @Acts 19, in the case of Demetrius.
-The question is to know *if,* for us, the right of citizenship comes from admission into the church of a city, as in municipal cases, or else from our admission into the universal church.
+The question is to know *if*, for us, the right of citizenship comes from admission into the church of a city, as in municipal cases, or else from our admission into the universal church.
 As to this right of each Christian, the

 {261}